CanDIG/candig.github.io/_posts/2017-05-25-distributed-privacy-preserving-data-mining.md

 With differential privacy, a data user can perform analyses collectively over the available data in a way that lets him glean useful notions about the associated group of individuals as a whole.
 But anything about a single, specific one of those participants can’t be learned.

-CanDIG extends the privacy-preserving solution in two ways.
-First, it facilitates the choice of **_e_** thereby supporting the use of differential privacy in practice.
+CanDIG implements the extension of differential privacy in two ways.
+First, it facilitates the choice of **_e_** in a more meaningful way thereby simplifying the application of differential privacy in practice.
 Second, it supports privacy-preserving data analyses in distributed settings.
 This is an important requirement in modern biomedicine research since data collected at one site are usually sparse and insufficient to draw significantly reliable scientific conclusions.
 CanDIG ensures that the required level of privacy be achieved when analysis be performed collectily over the data partitions residing distributively.

 ## Why Differential Privacy
 Because it is future proof.
 Backed by a formal proof, Differential Privacy gives a specified level of assurance that no participant of a data analysis will be affected in privacy perspective irrespective of what other datasets, studies, or information sources are or will become available in future.
 This also implies that sensitive data can readily be made available for useful analysis without such practices as data usage agreement or data protection plans.